timothee-oc/10_creez_une_api_securisee_restful_en_utilisant_django_rest/README.md

 # Important to know

-* You can basically do all basic CRUD operations on any ressource in the app: **Users, Projects, Contributors, Issues, Comments**
+* You can do all basic CRUD operations on any ressource in the app: **Users, Projects, Contributors, Issues, Comments**
 * Any user can create a project, they automatically become the author and a contributor of this project.
 * You need to be a contributor of a project to access it, or any ressource than references it (Issues, Contributors, Comments)
 * Only the author of a ressource can update or delete it.